 CoachingOurselves was co-founded by Henry Mintzberg and Phil LeNir.
-It is built on a simple but powerful idea: we learn best not from courses or content alone, but through structured conversations with peers about our own work.
+It is built on a simple but powerful idea that we learn best not from courses or content alone, but through structured conversations with peers about our own work.

-Small groups use these topics to reflect on real issues, share experience, and think together.
-The emphasis is not on teaching theory, but on helping people make better sense of what they already know, face, and practise day to day.
+Small groups use these topics to reflect on real issues, share experiences, and think together.
+The emphasis is not on teaching theory, but on helping people make better sense of what they already know, face, and practice day to day.

 In this sense, CoachingOurselves is deeply conversational.
 Learning emerges through dialogue, not instruction.
 Insight comes from interaction, not transmission.